Effect.AI Achieves Market Cap of $4.52 Million (EFX)

-Effect.AI (CURRENCY:EFX) traded flat against the US dollar during the 24-hour period ending at 20:00 PM E.T. on March 8th.
-During the last seven days, Effect.AI has traded flat against the US dollar.
-Effect.AI has a market cap of $4.52 million and $103,280.00 worth of Effect.AI was traded on exchanges in the last day.
-One Effect.AI coin can now be purchased for approximately $0.0179 or 0.00000042 BTC on popular exchanges.
+Effect.AI (CURRENCY:EFX) traded flat against the US dollar during the 24-hour period ending at 17:00 PM E.T. on March 12th.
+In the last seven days, Effect.AI has traded flat against the US dollar.
+One Effect.AI coin can currently be purchased for $0.0179 or 0.00000042 BTC on popular exchanges.
+Effect.AI has a total market capitalization of $4.52 million and approximately $103,280.00 worth of Effect.AI was traded on exchanges in the last day.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.